Developing turn-key installations and systems

 The market is booming.
 To efficiently cope with the tremendously growing demand, Eltomation chose Autodesk Inventor in combination with a Product Data Management (PDM) solution of Autodesk.

 We let the Autodesk Product Data Management System do its work.
-This also simplifies the work of departments such as purchasing.
+This also facilitates the work of departments such as purchasing.

 Engineer - Eltomation